 √Prepare for the interview…

-Attend an Interviewing Skills workshop at Career and Employment Services.
-Schedule a mock interview with one of our counselors.
+Never go into an interview unprepared!
 Always research the employer with whom you have the interview and the industry in which you want to work.
 Bring extra copies of your resume to the interview in a folder or portfolio.
 Be sure to ask the employer questions, even if it’s just a simple “What’s the next step in the interview process?”
 Send a thank you email/note after the interview.
+Attend an Interviewing Skills workshop at Career and Employment Services and/or schedule a mock interview with one of our counselors.
+For more details and tips on interviewing, download and read the following guides:

 √Prepare Your Game Plan